 Is Plusnet broadband any good?

 Plusnet plays on its Yorkshire roots as a friendly internet provider.
-It offers fibre and standard broadband, with free 24-hour customer service and free installation.
+It offers fibre and standard broadband, with good customer service and free installation.

 However, the pricing structure means people in rural areas will likely pay more than those in urban locations – not a great move for a company that prides itself on its rural Yorkshire persona...